MaddulaPavan/FAZE4-ReCare/README.md

-# ReCare
+# ReCare AI

-ReCare is a comprehensive project aimed at streamlining and enhancing healthcare management.
+ReCare is a comprehensive AI project aimed at streamlining and enhancing healthcare management.
 It provides a suite of tools and features designed to assist healthcare professionals, patients, and administrators in maintaining efficient, secure, and organized healthcare records and processes.

 ## FEATURES